Axway/api-builder-docs/content/en/docs/v3_to_v4_upgrade_guide/_index.md

 ## Model Node Handler distinct method

 Previously, the distinct method on flow-nodes for connectors had parameters for `sel` and `unsel` that were ignored.
-Now, these parameters are removed from the model Flow Node.
+Now, these parameters are removed from the model flow-node.

 ## Model query pagination parameters 'page' and 'per_page'